-I was researching gentrification, when gentrification happened to me
+I was researching gentrification, when I gentrified, and got gentrified…

-Researching rental increases, I found that rents had risen in my small big city of Columbus by 10.5% over the past year.
+This was just 2012–six years ago.
+Imagine what’s happened since then.
+At the time, as a journalist, I was researching the housing market, and I found that rents had risen in my small big city of Columbus by 10.5% over the past year.
 The rental market was what HUD defines as “tight” with a vacancy rate of 4%, driving prices up.

 My landlord kicked me out to raise the rent

 The statistics were alarming, but little did I know that I was about to experience it firsthand.
 That month, July I believe, my landlord raised the rent on my room in a house from $330 to $400.
 A new roommate moved in in August, and a conversation on our porch revealed that he was paying $500 per month for an even smaller room.